 Why do I say that?

-Because the cancer death rate has only improved about 5% since 1950.
+Because the overall cancer death rate has only improved about 5% since 1950.

 That’s a whopping 0.083% improvement per year on average.

-If you want to help cancer patients, put some money directly in their hands that they can use to pay for treatments, or to put food on the table, or gas in the car.
-I guarantee it will not be wasted.
+If you want to really help cancer patients, put some cash money directly in their hands that they can use to pay for treatments, or to put food on the table, or gas in the car.
+It will not be wasted.

-Here are a few cancer charities that I like:
+Here are a few cancer charities worthy of your support: